 Roasted tomatoes and garlic:

-- 3 pounds of fresh tomatoes (Campari, vine-ripened or Roma tomatoes work best)
+- 3 pounds tomatoes Campari, vine-ripened or Roma tomatoes work best

-- 2 tablespoons of extra-virgin olive oil for drizzling
+- 2 tablespoons olive oil extra-virgin, for drizzling

 - a few pinches of kosher salt